top of page

 EARLY CARE & EDUCATION

-Most importantly, children learn that they are valued.
+Most importantly, children learn—every day—that they matter, they belong, and they are valued.

 INFANTS & TODDLERS